Granchito/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline Project
 This project is part of Udacity's Data Scientist Nanodegree.
 The aim of this project is to build a web app that can classify messages during disasters.
+This application will be able to help thousands in the event of a disaster.
+The ability to categorize responses on the fly will allow quicker and more accurate responses.

 ## Project Structure
 The project consists of three main components: